CedricTravelletti/CedricTravelletti.github.io/_pages/about.md

 ## Sequential Uncertainty Reduction
 Sequential uncertainty reduction (SUR) strategies aim at computing data collection plans that optimally reduce the uncertainty on a given quantity of interest.
-During my PhD, I have worked on developping SUR strategies for set estimation in large-scale inverse problems.
+During my PhD, I have worked on developing SUR strategies for set estimation in large-scale inverse problems.
 I have also worked on extending these strategies to multivariate set estimation problems.
 Currently, my research focuses on making the data collection plans proposed by SUR more realistic, by including travel costs, location-specific penalties and global constraints.

 ## Distributed Computing for Large Covariance Modelling
-When workin with probabilistic models discretized on a grid, covariance matrices grow quadratically in the grid size.
+When working with probabilistic models discretized on a grid, covariance matrices grow quadratically in the grid size.
 While this used to call for approximations scheme, with the avent of cloud-, distributed-computing, researchers are now able to handle the covariances on large grids without approximations.